-The clue here is in the name.
-Verbose mode replaces your Mac’s default startup graphics with a detailed status report of exactly what’s happening when your computer starts up.
+Verbose mode, as the name suggests, replaces your Mac’s default startup graphics with a detailed status report of exactly what’s happening when your computer starts up.
 It doesn’t restrict anything from loading like Safe mode, nor does it boot into a command line environment like Single User mode.

 Instead, Verbose mode is perfect for those instances when your Mac hangs on boot.
-You can see exactly what is interrupting the boot process, and hopefully take steps to remedy it.
+You can see exactly what interrupts the boot process and hopefully take steps to remedy it.